 There are several phases involved in launching a new website.
-Messaging, persona research and design are just a few steps in the process.
-Trust me, there are many many more steps to check off during a website redesign.
-This article dives into an area that can be overlooked that impacts post launch results, search engine optimization.
-How do you launch a new website without losing your established search engines rankings?
+Messaging, persona research, and design are just a few steps in the process.
+Trust us, there are many many more steps to check off during a website redesign project.
+But, there is one thing that is commonly overlooked that impacts post-launch results - search engine optimization (SEO).
+So, how do you redesign a website and launch without losing your established search engine rankings?
+Great question!

-Keep this blog in mind when you’re planning your new website.
+It's a fact - you’ve worked hard to earn domain authority in Google’s eyes.
+It would be an absolute catastrophe to lose it, right?
+So, keep this blog in mind when you’re planning to redesign your website.
 Bookmark it if you have to.
-It’s much easier to tackle your new site’s SEO as it’s being worked on than doing it retroactively.
+After all, it’s much easier to tackle your newly redesigned website's SEO as it’s being worked on, rather than doing it retroactively.

 “You don’t know where you’re going until you know where you’ve been.”

 Launching a new site is a great opportunity to take a close look at your existing website pages.
 You need to study your current site’s structure and content.
-Take note of URLs and meta descriptions.
-You need to be familiar with how every page is built.
+Take note of URLs and meta descriptions to make sure you're familiar with how every page is built.
 You also need to maintain the structure of the pages that are performing well.

 This process will also uncover the pages that are not performing and give you a chance to improve SEO on your new website.